-

 Do employees/other stakeholders have any specific approval, consultation or other rights?

-Employees or other stakeholders would only have specific approval, consultation or any other right if there is written contract with the Target Company with a change of control provision (which, for the case of employees, is very an uncommon provision to have).
+Employees or other stakeholders would only have specific approval, consultation or any other right if there is a written contract with the Target Company with a change of control provision (which, for the case of employees, is very an uncommon provision to have).
 However, in case of breach of this provision, the consequences are that the contract is terminated (in the case of financing agreements, the corresponding facility can be accelerated and any collateral securing the contract can be foreclosed) by default and the Target Company must indemnify the other party.
-Customarily, the Target Company give notice to such parties (especially to financial entities) and generally they waive their rights to the change of control provision or conditioned it to certain matters prior to grant such waive.
+Customarily, the Target Company give notice to such parties (especially to financial entities) and generally they waive their rights to the change of control provision or conditioned it to certain matters prior to grant such waiver.

 -